hossein5inq/workwell/docs/ui-components.md

 This function returns the maximum number of images that the gallery can contain.

+### removeAll

+This function removes all the images contained in the gallery.

 ### setMaxImages

 This function sets the maximum number of images that the gallery can contain.